xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 could be complicated and involved.
 All these problems are avoidable because your friends only need the executables (and shared libraries + possibly some supplementary data files like `/etc/` config).
 You already have all of this, you just need to send it to them.
-They don't need the code.
+They don't need the source.

 This means that you (again) have to know which files are installed by `j4-dmenu-desktop` to know what to send _and_ they will also have to keep track